 Engineering controls minimize exposure in the workplace either by removing or isolating the hazard, such as providing a sharps container for needles, splash guards, and mechanical pipetting devices.

-Engineering controls are all about the equipment used to minimize exposure.
+Engineering controls are all about the design of the equipment used to eliminate or minimize exposure.

 The Sharps container for needles is a good example of an engineering control.

 Employers need to examine and maintain or replace engineering controls on a regularly scheduled basis.

 Work practice controls focus on the way tasks are performed.
 For example, using disposable gloves when performing emergency care is considered a work practice control.
 Another example of work practice controls is to perform all actions involving potentially infectious material in such a way as to minimize splattering, splashing, and spraying.
 Proper handling and disposal of needles or sharps, contaminated bandages, gauze, or linens is also essential.

 Work practice controls are all about how tasks are performed to minimize exposure.